LeslieDancey/FME_Desktop_Advanced/more_user_parameters.md

 In there, select Run from the Getting Started menu:

 Browse to the newly saved workspace, select it, and click Open.
 You will be presented with a list of published parameters, just as the end-user would see it:

+Pick Unicode 8-bit (utf-8) as the encoding.
+Select a coordinate system, noting how the user is restricted to those chosen by us.
+Select one or two of the tables to write and click OK to run the workspace.

+The translation will be carried out.
+Inspect the data to ensure the results are correct.
+The CommunityFacilities – for example – should be made up of both libraries and community centres.

+***NB:** *If you run the workspace multiple times you will get multiple sets of results in the same folder!
+So Best Practice suggests you empty the output folder each time you run the workspace, but you can also find the latest results by checking the file dates/times.**